hyperledger/bevel/docs/source/developer/indy-helmcharts.md

 # Indy Charts

-The structure below represents the Chart structure for Hyperledger fabric components in the Blockchain Automation Framework implementation.
+The structure below represents the Chart structure for Hyperledger Indy components in the Blockchain Automation Framework implementation.

 ```